ci4rail/docs/docs/user-docs/_lyve/lyve-tracelets/sio04-99/detailed-description.md

 The dynamic model for sensor fusion requires the configuration of two lever arms:

-* the lever arm from the GNSS antenna to the vehicle rotation point (VRP)
+* the lever arm from the GNSS antenna to the IMU (the IMU inside the device)
-* the lever arm from the IMU to the VRP
+* the lever arm from the IMU to the vehicle rotation point (VRP)

 The VRP is defined as the point where the vehicle rotates around.
 For a train, this is the center between two bogies.